 When implementing a CDE there are a number of areas which need to be considered:

 When implementing a CDE it is important to know what system is best suited to your needs.
 You need need to ensure all project teams have the information and platforms they require.

 The information manager is responsible for keeping the information generated and shared on the CDE clear and comprehendible.

 File naming conventions, for example, should be adopted early on to ensure all project members are using a standard protocol.

 Implement a workflow / sign-off process

-It provides a clear understanding of what information is a work in progress, what has been shared, and what has been published.
+It provides a clear understanding of what stage the information is at.
+Showing what work is currently in progress, what has been shared, and what has been published.

 Separate project spaces

-It may be necessary to divide the CDE to create separate environments on the central platform to meet the needs of different teams involved in the project.
+It may be necessary to divide the CDE to create separate environments on the central platform.
+This will help to meet the needs of different teams involved in the project.

 Workspaces will need to be regularly reviewed to ensure all project members are fulfilling their obligations.
 This is also necessary to implement improvements if they are required.